Barral History, Family Crest & Coats of Arms

 Early History of the Barral family

 This web page shows only a small excerpt of our Barral research.
-Another 53 words (4 lines of text) covering the year 1500 is included under the topic Early Barral History in all our PDF Extended History products and printed products wherever possible.
+Another 53 words (4 lines of text) covering the years 1500, 1600, 1627, 1663, 1679 and 1724 are included under the topic Early Barral History in all our PDF Extended History products and printed products wherever possible.

 Barral Spelling Variations